noahmalmed/DogCute/README.md

 # Dog Cute
 ## Description
 Tinder for dogs!
 Basically just swipe right, and swipe left if you don't think the dog is cute.
+This app uses [https://dog.ceo/dog-api/]() to populate itself with images.

 ## Installation
 - Clone the repository: `git clone https://github.com/noahmalmed/DogCute.git`